We are pleased to announce the return of the Scullers’ Head of the Potomac for 2019!

 The 34th Charlie Butt Scullers’ Head of the Potomac will be held Sunday September 28, 2014 over a 2.8-mile course that extends down the Potomac River along the Virginia shore across from the Georgetown/Foggy Bottom waterfront in Washington, D.C.
 The sculling events that give the regatta its name will be complemented by sweep events.
 Results will be available at Regatta Headquarters (Potomac Boat Club) and at Thompson Boat Center no sooner than one hour after each race.
 Spectators will find excellent viewing from the foot of Wisconsin Avenue in Georgetown; the banks of Roosevelt Island (entrance on the Virginia side of the river); the Washington Harbour complex; the Thompson Boat Center near the intersection of Rock Creek Parkway and Virginia Avenue N.W.; and the footpath and park in front of the John F. Kennedy Center for the Performing Arts.

 Entries – Please register online at Ronin Racing.

 Online registration ends September 21 and there will be no registration on race day.

-Registration packets will be released only upon submission of all waiver forms.
-Under no circumstances will a competitor be allowed to register and race without payment of the entry fee or submission of a complete waiver form.
+Race packets will be released only upon submission of all waiver forms.
+Under no circumstances will a competitor be allowed to pick up a packet and race without payment of the entry fee or submission of a complete waiver form.
 The regatta uses the standard waiver from USRowing: SHOP Waiver.